YogeshLele/NetworkChangeReactor.Net/README.md

 that is going to be reachable from the changed network state.
 3. Change the value of APPS_TO_START to semi-colon separated executables path

+#Coming Soon...
+1. A simple UI for selecting application which you want to open
+2. System tray Settings icon to configure settings